 Depending on the circumstances, any of the following parties may be liable for truck accident injuries:

-• The trucking company.
+- The trucking company.
 The truck driver’s employer could also be liable if they knowingly hired an underqualified driver, failed to train the driver, or encouraged or incentivized the driver to break the state’s trucking laws.
+If you were injured in a trucking accident while on the job, you may also have a workers’ compensation claim to recover additional benefits beyond a personal injury lawsuit.

 In a Louisiana truck accident lawsuit, you can potentially recover compensation for monetary and non-monetary damages, including: